saurabhkuhikar/PHP-Example/README.md

 ````
 ----

-## Reverse an array without using array functions using a loop.
+## Reverse an array without using array functions using a loop

 ```php
 function reverse_array($arr) {